-Component 3: Drama: Performance and Response - 40% - 80 marks
+Drama: Performance and Response - 40% - 80 marks

-This requires students to study text and performance.
 For Section A, students study one performance text in detail from a set list given by the exam board.
 In Section B, students will be required to analyse and evaluate a live theatre performance they have seen using accurate subject-specific terminology.

 Component 1: Teacher assessed performance and a Portfolio documenting your ideas.

-Component 2: Performance of two extracts from one performance text to a visiting examiner.
-Component 3: Written paper (1hr 30) split into two sections:
+Performance of two extracts from one performance text to a visiting examiner.

-- Section A: Set text 8 questions formed of short and longer answers - Section B: Live Theatre Analysis 1 question formed of a longer response
+Written paper (1hr 30) split into two sections: Section A: Set text - 8 questions formed of short and longer answers Section B: Live Theatre Analysis - 1 question formed of a longer response